The Bells (band): History

-During late 1972, the band had another hit in their native Canada, a cover of The Beatles' "Maxwell's Silver Hammer".
-It reached #83 on the RPM 100 and #2 on the Adult Contemporary chart.
+During late 1972, the band had another hit in their native Canada, a cover of the Beatles' "Maxwell's Silver Hammer".
+It reached number 83 on the RPM 100 and number two on the Adult Contemporary chart.

 The band broke up when Cliff Edwards departed for a solo career in 1973.
-The Bells had three Canadian Top Ten singles from their final album, Pisces Rising (Polydor, 1973): "The Singer", "Hey My Love", and "He Was Me, He Was You".
+The Bells had three Canadian top-10 singles from their final album, Pisces Rising (Polydor, 1973): "The Singer", "Hey My Love", and "He Was Me, He Was You".
 Jackie Ralph recruited new members, featuring a new rhythm section with Skip Layton on drums and Will (Wayne) Cardinal on bass; the band took on an edgier, country rock style.
-Layton and Cardinal were also members of the bands Faro and Ocean in 1976; Layton would go on to become the drummer of Ambush.
+Layton and Cardinal were also members of the bands Faro and Ocean in 1976; Layton went on to become the drummer of Ambush.

-In 2007, Guy Maddin used The Bells' song "Moody Manitoba Morning" in his film My Winnipeg.
-In 2014, a daughter of Cliff Edwards and Anne Ralph, Jessica Edwards, released a documentary film about The Bells' career and the personal relationships of the group members.
+In 2007, Guy Maddin used the Bells' song "Moody Manitoba Morning" in his film My Winnipeg.
+In 2014, Cliff Edwards and Anne Ralph's daughter, Jessica Edwards, released a documentary film about the Bells' career and the personal relationships of the group members.
 Titled Stay Awhile, it premiered at the Whistler Film Festival on December 6, 2014.